 -

-Many lawsuits have been filed opposing the changes, but as of yet there is no injunction stopping it from going forwrard.
+Many lawsuits have been filed opposing the changes, but as of yet there is no statewide injunction stopping it from going forwrard.
 See for example Times Union report here, Spectrum report here, and more in press described below.

 -